Theoretical calculation of the fine-structure constant and the permittivity of the vacuum

 Since positronium is a bound state of an electron and positron, the reduced mass $\mu_i$ in \eqref{eqn:2} is $\mu_e = m_e/2$.
 The non-relativistic, ground-state energy level for positronium is obtained from the $n = 1$ energy level of hydrogen by replacing the reduced mass of hydrogen with the reduced mass $m_e/2$:

 The above formula is used \cite{Holstein:92} to calculate the natural angular frequency of positronium in its ground state: $\omega_0^j=\omega_1^e=-E_e/\hbar$:

 Eq. \eqref{eqn:10} then takes the form

-Note that the mass of the electron has cancelled from the expression for $\epsilon_0$, implying that virtual, bound muon-antimuon and tau-antitau pairs each contribute the same amount to the value of $\epsilon_0$ as virtual positronium.
+Note that the mass of the electron has cancelled from the expression for $\epsilon_0$, implying that muon-antimuon vacuum fluctuations and tau-antitau vacuum fluctuations each contribute the same amount to the value of $\epsilon_0$ as a parapositronium vacuum fluctuation.
 Thus,

 Multiplying both sides of \eqref{eqn:19} by $(4 \pi \hbar c)/e^2$ and using \eqref{eqn:1} yields the desired result:

 The experimental value is $1/\alpha=137.036\dots$.
 Using the second expression for $\alpha$ in \eqref{eqn:1}, substituting the expression into \eqref{eqn:19}, and solving for $\epsilon_0$,